 What is the Antarctic landscape like?

 The two areas of Antarctica are separated by the Transantarctic Mountains.
 A range of mountains that stretches across the entire continent, large portions of them being buried under the ice cover.
-If you stood on the great Antarctic ice sheet all you would see would be ice and snow (and your friend taking a photograph of you standing on the great Antarctic ice sheet - unless it was a selfie).
+If you stood on the great Antarctic ice sheet all you would see would be ice and snow.

-It would be far from a continuous smooth sheet though, as it is continuously moving.
+The Ice Sheet is far from continuous and smooth though, as it is continuously moving.
 Glaciers, huge rivers of ice drain the interior of the continent and form ice shelves at the coasts.
-Where a glacier is moving, the ice cracks, breaks and is ruptured by the underlying rock and also by different streams meeting that move at different speeds.
+Where a glacier is moving, the ice cracks and breaks as it is broken by the underlying rock it moves over, and also by different streams meeting that are moving at different speeds.
 The ice sheet is therefore very dangerous in places as it is broken up by great crevasse fields with some cracks hundreds of feet deep and frequently covered by weak bridges formed of blown snow.

 Large tabular icebergs are formed at the coasts as the edges of the ice shelves and glaciers calve off into the sea.
 An ice shelf is formed where a large glacier or even several glaciers begin to float when they meet the sea.
 The largest of these formations, the Ross Ice Shelf, is the size of the American state of Texas.
 Ice shelves produce the largest icebergs (called tabular as they are table-like, flat, on top) as the ice is gently fed onto the surface of the sea before eventually breaking off and becoming free floating.